conan-io/conan/README.md

 - It is fully decentralized.
 Users can host their packages on their servers, privately.
 Integrates with Artifactory and Bintray.
 - Portable.
 Works across all platforms, including Linux, OSX, Windows (with native and first-class support, WSL, MinGW), Solaris, FreeBSD, embedded and cross-compiling, docker, WSL
 - Manage binaries.
-It can create, upload and download binaries for any configuration and platform, even cross-compiling, saving lots of time in development and continuous integration.
+It can create, upload, and download binaries for any configuration and platform, even cross-compiling, saving lots of time in development and continuous integration.
 The binary compatibility can be configured and customized.
 Manage all your artifacts in the same way on all platforms.
 - Integrates with any build system, including any proprietary and custom one.
 Provides tested support for major build systems